CyberfusionIO/php-core-api-client/README.md

 #### Guzzle Middleware

-You can also add middleware to the Guzzle client directly.
-This is useful when you want to use Guzzle specific middleware.
+You can add middleware to the Guzzle client directly.
+This is useful when you want to use Guzzle-specific middleware.

 ```php
 $connector